Short story: 1790–1850

 Early examples of short stories were published separately between 1790 and 1810, but the first true collections of short stories appeared between 1810 and 1830 in several countries.

 The first short stories in the United Kingdom were gothic tales like Richard Cumberland's "remarkable narrative", "The Poisoner of Montremos" (1791).
 Novelists such as Sir Walter Scott and Charles Dickens also wrote influential short stories during this time.
 Germany soon followed the United Kingdom's example by producing short stories; the first collection of short stories was by Heinrich von Kleist in 1810 and 1811.
+In the United States, Washington Irving was responsible for creating some of the first short stories of American origin, "The Legend of Sleepy Hollow" and "Rip Van Winkle".

-Edgar Allan Poe became one of the first American short story writers, taking a cosmopolitan approach to writing.
+Edgar Allan Poe became another early American short story writer.
 His concise technique, deemed the "single effect", has had tremendous influence on the formation of the modern short story.